Breinify/brein-api-library-javascript-browser/documentation/api.md

   **Parameters**:

-  {object} config: a plain object specifying the configuration properties to be set
+  **{object} config**: A plain object specifying the configuration properties to be set.
+If the validation of the configuration is activated, the passed values will be validated and an *Error* will be thrown, if the specified configuration property is invalid.

   **Example Usage**:
   ```javascript